Admissions

 Licensing & Accreditation

-Heartspring is licensed by the Kansas State Department of Education, the Kansas Department for Children and Families and the U.S. Immigration and Custom Enforcement's Student and Exchange Visitors Program (SEVP).
+Heartspring is accredited by the Kansas State Department of Education, the Kansas Department for Children and Families and the U.S. Immigration and Custom Enforcement's Student and Exchange Visitors Program (SEVP).

 Heartspring is certified/accredited by various state departments/agencies to serve students from multiple states, in addition to international students.
 For a complete list of accreditations, please contact the Admissions Department.